synertics logo synertics menu icon

 Insights

-Firstly the country-specific future baseload prices are used to compute a reference baseload price.
-Capture rate, volume risk, price risk, and cannibalization discount rates are consequently subtracted from the reference baseload price.
-In the last step, the future value of the GoOs throughout the duration is added to unmask the final PPA fair value price.
+Firstly, the country-specific future baseload prices are used to compute a reference baseload price.
+Adjustments are then made by subtracting capture rate, volume risk, price risk, and cannibalization premiums from this reference In the final step, the projected future value of Guarantees of Origin (GoOs) over the contract duration is added, revealing the final fair value of the PPA price.

-Baseload futures
+Baseload Futures

 Capture rate discount